m417z/ntdoc/descriptions/file_full_dir_information.md

 ---

 Structure `FILE_FULL_DIR_INFORMATION` is returned as a result of call `NtQueryDirectoryFile` with `FileFullDirectoryInformation` \
 information class.
-It contains some typical informations about directory entries, like a `FILE_DIRECTORY_INFORMATION` structure, but additionally contains member specifing size of Extended Attributes.
+It contains some typical information about directory entries, like a `FILE_DIRECTORY_INFORMATION` structure, but additionally contains member specifying size of Extended Attributes.

 ### NextEntryOffset